rodriguezrps/recruitment-be-j1/README.md

 ## Tasks

 1. Currently the **create account API** executes synchronously.
-By using the available implementation and only changing a single line of code convert this into an asynchronous call.
+By using the available implementation and minimum effort, convert this into an asynchronous call.

     ETC: 15 mins.

-1. By implementing a single line of code, introduce caching for the **de.smava.recrt.service.AppUserRoleService.getByAppUser** service.
+1. With minimum effort, introduce caching for the **de.smava.recrt.service.AppUserRoleService.getByAppUser** service.

     ETC: 15 mins.